Romanian profanity: Pulă and pizdă

 The word pulă can be translated into English as dick, cock, or prick and is a vulgar way of referring to the penis.
 It is most commonly used in expressions such as "în pula mea", which literally translates as in my cock, but has a meaning nearer to the English fuck in that it expresses anger or dissatisfaction.
 Both "pizda" and "pula" can also act as a filler swear word, similar to the English "fucking" or "fuck off".

 When said in the indicative mood, as opposed to most profanity in Romanian, which is often in the conjunctive or conditional-optative moods, this expression normally conveys the intention of abandoning a certain course of action or the intention to complete a task with a minimum of effort: "mi-am băgat pula" - literally "I put my dick in", meaning "I did it superficially" (similar to "mi-am băgat picioarele" - "I put my feet in")!

 "Pizdă" is most often employed as a swear word in Romanian.
 Translating as "pussy" or "cunt", it is a vulgar word for the vulva.
 A common profanity is the phrase "du-te-n pizda mă-tii", meaning "go into your mother's cunt".
 Another one is "futu-ți pizda mă-tii", "fuck your mother's cunt".
 These are often shortened to "pizda mă-tii".
 If the speaker doesn't wish to direct the profanity at their interlocutor, the phrase "pizda mă-sii" is used instead, meaning "his/her/their/its mother's cunt".

 Pizdă can also be used as a derogatory term for calling someone a coward.
-It is commonly used in "Nu fi pizdă" which translates to "don't be a pussy".
+It is commonly used in "Nu fii pizdă" which translates to "don't be a pussy".